-After taking the Assessment Placement Test students need to make an appointment with a counselor to receive their recommended classes.
-Advisement is specific to each individual student and is based on recommended classes identified through the student's assessment results, educational goal, and personal interests.
-After advisement, the fourth step in the matriculation process, students can register for their first-semester classes on their assigned registration date and time.
+After taking the placement tests students need to develop, at a minimum, an abbreviated Student Educational Plan.
+After completion of 15 units, students need to have a comprehensive SEP developed.
+Course advising is specific to each individual student and is based on recommended classes identified through the student's assessment results, educational goal, and personal interests.